 By Michael Lanza

-Follow these tips to find the perfect rain jacket for your adventures.
+Follow these tips and I guarantee you will find the perfect rain jacket for your adventures.

 No. 1 Decide What It’s For

 This is the logical first step when buying any consumer product, but one nonetheless often overlooked with backcountry apparel.
 Ask yourself: How much of a rain jacket do I really need?
 If you generally head out in warm, dry weather—common in many Western mountain ranges in summer—you may only need a less-expensive shell, or you might be better off with an ultralight rain jacket (which vary in price).
 On the other hand, if you routinely find yourself in sustained rain and widely ranging temperatures, especially on multi-day trips, you’ll be happier—not to mention more comfortable and safer—with a shell that delivers reliable protection from rain and wind as well as good or exceptional breathability (more on that below).

 In short: Choosing the right jacket is, first and foremost, a question of how much time you expect to spend wearing it versus carrying it in your pack just in case of rain, as well as consideration of how extreme the weather could get.

 No. 2 What Does the Rain Jacket Weigh?

 Weight matters, especially if you’re into ultra-hiking or ultralight backpacking, but for everyone else, too.
 Today, there’s no reason a three-season shell should weigh more than a pound, period.
 Jackets heavier than that are usually too bulky, taking up excessive space in your pack, and too warm when wearing them while on the move, causing you to overheat—resulting in you either getting soaked inside the jacket (negating its purpose) or shedding it completely.
 In fact, even most fully technical rain shells designed for use in any season now weigh under a pound.
 Jackets heavier than that are designed for winter or casual wear.